A network of scientific and engineering membership organizations that recognize a role for scientists and engineers in human rights.

-The winning students will be recognized at the January 15-16, 2015 meeting of the AAAS Science and Human Rights Coalition (AAAS is unable to cover travel expenses).
-Winners of the competition will receive a year of membership in AAAS and a one-year subscription to Science, as well as a cash prize (US$500 for First Place and US$250 for Second Place in each of the undergraduate and graduate categories), generously provided by the AAAS-Andrew M. Sessler Fund for Science, Education, and Human Rights.
+The winning students will be recognized at the July 16-17, 2015 meeting of the AAAS Science and Human Rights Coalition (AAAS is unable to cover travel expenses).
+Winners of the competition will receive a year of membership in AAAS and a one-year subscription to Science, as well as a cash prize generously provided by the AAAS-Andrew M. Sessler Fund for Science, Education, and Human Rights.
 Students who receive prizes will be asked to support AAAS stewardship of the Sessler Fund by providing feedback about their experience in the competition.
 If a team wins an award, each member of the team will receive a membership and a subscription to Science, but the team will share the cash award.

-a.
-Limit the size of your poster to 22” x 28”.
-A sample template can be downloaded at http://goo.gl/forms/Jz1iYBq0Oy.
+- Limit the size of your poster to 22” x 28”.
+A sample template can be downloaded at [website].